infor-design/design-system/font/README.md

 To read more about how to use Source Sans in IDS, see our [Typography guidelines](https://design.infor.com/guidelines/identity/typography).

+Mac users should install the OTF version by going into `/font/OTF/` and installing all variants into Font Book.

 # Source Sans Pro

 Source Sans Pro is a set of OpenType fonts that have been designed to work well